KAWASAKI J125 (2016 - 2021) Review

 Overall ratingNext up: Ride & brakes

-If you want cheap simple commuting in comfort with style and reliability, then look no further, the Kawasaki J125 hits the spot.
+If you want cheap simple commuting in comfort with style and reliability, then look no further than the Kawasaki J125.

 - Related: Best 125cc motorbikes

-Don’t be put off by its lack of capacity.
+Don’t be put off by its lack of capacity, though.
 In any major city commute you really don’t need anything more than what the Kawasaki J125 provides.
-This bike is a 125cc version of the Kawasaki J300.

 Ride quality & brakesNext up: Engine

-The excess weight isn’t noticeable on the move (182kg).
-The J125 carries its weight low, underslung.
-This almost gives the bike a pendulum feel as you dart between traffic.
-The Maxiis rubber did its best to find grip on the sometimes very slippery Spanish roads.
-ABS comes as standard, which is a big selling point for new or inexperienced riders.
-Despite its J300 dimentions the wide seat is actually low and as you’d expect the automatic J125 is a doddle to ride.
+At its 2016 launch, the Maxxis rubber did its best to find grip on the sometimes very slippery Spanish roads and the standard issue ABS is a big selling point for new or inexperienced riders.
+Despite its J300 dimentions the wide seat is actually low and as you’d expect the automatic J125 is a doddle to ride - especially around town.

 EngineNext up: Reliability